Wenbo-Li-TAMU/Data-for-Complex-Frequency-Excitation/README.md

 ## Contact

-For questions about the data or code, please contact the corresponding author:
+For questions about the data or code, please contact the author:

-- **Raj Kumar Pal** – rkpal@tamu.edu
+- **Wenbo Li** – wuhenyisheng@tamu.edu

 The data are provided for research and educational purposes in support of the above publication.